luminite0/AT28C256-arduino-mega/README.md

 # AT28C256 EEPROM flasher
 Made with the Arduino Mega.
 This program utilizes the AT28C256's page write capabilities to write data.
-Because of this, it only takes around 8 seconds to write the entire 32k chip.
 Other Arduinos can be used, as this program uses chip-agnostic functions like digitalRead(), digitalWrite() etc.
 To use, clone the repo and upload the .ino file to the arduino mega.